DarkcodiX/Template/README.md

 ## Overview

-Welcome to the Templates repository of **Th3-C0der**.
+Welcome to the Templates repository of **Darkcodix**.
 This repository contains template or basic versions of my projects and applications.
 These templates are designed to provide a solid foundation for various types of software projects, making it easier to get started with development.

 ## Contents